pmean/build-website/text/07/WorkshopHandouts.md

     exercise](../training/exercises/exercises18.htm)

-You may be skeptical about quality control as a bunch of busy bodies and outsiders who don\'t understand the unique nature of your work.
+You may be skeptical about quality control as a bunch of busy bodies and outsiders who don't understand the unique nature of your work.
 I want to discuss this in some detail and point out that some of the best ideas for innovation come from unexpected areas.